Estimation and Inference for Synthetic Control Methods with Spillover Effects: Introduction

 The goal of this paper is to relax the SUTVA condition and to perform estimation and testing.
 Particularly, we look at the cases where there are spillover effects, which are defined by a Rubin model as the difference between the actual outcomes and the counterfactual ones.
 To facilitate estimation, we assume some knowledge about the spillover effects is known.
-More specifically, the treatment effect and the spillover effects are linear in some unknown parameters.
+Specifically, the treatment effect and the spillover effects are linear in some unknown parameters.
 We give examples where this assumption is plausible.
-For each unit of observation, we estimate a model between it and all the other units, using the SCM with pre-treatment data.
-Thanks to the known spillover structure, we obtain asymptotically unbiased estimators for the treatment and spillover effects.
+Thanks to the known spillover structure, we can propose an asymptotically unbiased estimator for the treatment and spillover effects.
 We also characterize the asymptotic distribution of the estimator.
-Unlike the current methods, our method uses information from all control units in estimation.
+Compared with existing methods, our method uses information from all known units in estimation.
+Our method can also often deal with cases where all units are contaminated by spillovers, at the cost of assuming more structure on the spillovers.

+We follow the setup in \cite{Ferman2016}, where we focus on cases with an imperfect pre-treatment fit.
+We will proceed under the assumption that treatment assignment is not correlated with time-varying unobservables, under which \cite{Ferman2016} show that the demeaned SCM ensures asymptotically unbiased estimation of treatment effects.
+We also rely on the imperfect pre-treatment fit to identify the null distribution of the proposed statistic.
+In terms of the asymptotic framework, we consider cases with many pre-treatment periods and a fixed number of control units.
+As suggested by \cite{Ferman2016}, even in cases where large-$T$ asymptotics is not justified, our results can be interpreted as the SCM weights not converging to weights that reconstruct the factor loadings of the treated unit when the number of pre-treatment periods is large.
+Besides, Monte-Carlo simulation shows that our methods produce reasonable estimation and testing results as long as there is a moderate number of pre-treatment periods.

-In addition, we propose an inferential procedure based on \cite{Andrews2003}'s end-of-sample instability test, or $P$-test.
-We first generalize the $P$-test to the synthetic control method without spillover effects and then generalize it further to incorporate cases with spillover effects.
+Additionally, we propose an inferential procedure based on \cite{Andrews2003}'s end-of-sample instability test, or $P$-test.
+We generalize the $P$-test to the synthetic control method with and without spillover effects.
 Similar to the $P$-test, our testing procedures use the idea of approximating the null distribution of the statistic using pre-treatment data.
+We show the validity of the proposed method and compare it with the standard placebo test through a simulation study.
+Tangent to the main idea of this paper, our method alleviates the problem of selection into treatment, which is a major threat to the placebo test.